ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* Throughput increases as the number of requests and responses decreases from one for _each_ item to one for _all_ items in a batch.
+* Throughput increases as the number of requests/responses decreases from one for _each_ item to one for _all_ items in a batch.

 Cons: